The Hunt (2020 film): Production

+Development and casting

 In March 2018, Universal Pictures acquired the rights to the film, and set Craig Zobel to direct it, from a script by Nick Cuse and Damon Lindelof.
 The original title of the script was initially reported as Red State Vs. Blue State, a reference to the red states and blue states.
 Later, Universal issued a statement denying that the film had ever had it as its working title.
 The elite hunters' reference to their quarry as "deplorables" is an allusion to the phrase "basket of deplorables," used by Hillary Clinton during the 2016 United States presidential election campaign to refer to half of the supporters of then-presidential candidate Donald Trump.
 An early draft of the script depicted working class conservatives as the film's heroes.